okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 Common network masks include `255.255.255.0`, `255.255.0.0` and `255.0.0.0` where the 255s represent the network portion and the 0s represent the host portion.
 The are also the submasks of the `A, B and C networks`.

+The `host portion` defines how many devices or how many portions you can have on your LAN.

 ### Calculating Subnet Hosts

 Formula is `2^n - 2` where n is the number of host bits.